Cash flow management: how to take control of your business finances

 FAQs on cash flow management

-How often should I review my cash flow?
+How often should you review your cash flow?

 Review your cash flow weekly if your business has frequent transactions or tight margins.
 Monthly reviews work for more stable businesses.
-The key is consistency: regular check-ins help you spot trends and opportunities early.
+The key is consistency: regular check-ins help you spot trends and act before small issues become big problems.

-How much should I keep in my cash reserve?
+How much should you keep in your cash reserve?

-Aim for enough to cover three to six months of operating expenses.
-The exact amount depends on your industry, how predictable your income is, and how quickly you could cut costs in an emergency.
-Start with whatever you can set aside and build from there.
+Aim for enough to cover 3 to 6 months of operating expenses.
+The exact amount depends on your industry, how predictable your income is, and how quickly you could reduce costs in an emergency.
+Start with whatever you can set aside and increase it over time.

 Yes.
-Accounting software gives you real-time visibility into your cash position, automates invoicing and payment reminders, and makes forecasting easier.
-It streamlines manual work, improving speed and accuracy in cash flow management.
+Accounting software gives you real-time visibility into your cash position, automates invoicing and payment reminders, and makes forecasting faster and more accurate.
+Automated reminders alone can reduce average payment times significantly.

 Disclaimer